numbas/editor/docs/question/reference.rst

 By default, text is edited using the rich text editor.
 Click on the :guilabel:`Source code` button to edit the raw HTML code for the content area.

+Click on the :guilabel:`Preview` button to see how the content will look with question variables substituted in.

 .. figure:: images/content_area_editor.png
     :align: center